 What are the options to make a search engine index your dynamic URLs?

 - A static page linked to an array of dynamic pages

 - Place links to the dynamic pages on the static pages, effectively submitting the static pages to the major search engines manually and according to each search engine’s recommended guidelines.

-- This technique is easily implemented with a site map that fully displays all the links to the dynamic pages across the web site.
+- This technique is easily implemented with a site map that fully displays all the links to the dynamic pages across the website.

 - Use software – Change the dynamic URLs to static ones with the help of various software’s.

 - Use CGI/Perl scripts – Path_Info or Script_Name is a variable in a dynamic application that contains the complete URL address (including the query string information).
-In order to fix this problem, you’ll need to write a script that will pull all the information before the query string and set the rest of the information equal to a variable.
+To fix this problem, you’ll need to write a script that will pull all the information before the query string and set the rest of the information equal to a variable.
 You can then use this variable in your URL address.

 - Re-configuring your web server – Your web server enables you to turn URLs containing query strings into URLs that search engines can index.

-- Optimize this static page for search engine rankings – Include a link title for all the product categories, place appropriate “alt” tag for the product images along with product description containing highly popular keywords relevant to your business.
+- Optimize this static page for search engine rankings – Include a link title for all the product categories, place an appropriate “alt” tag for the product images along with a product description containing highly popular keywords relevant to your business.
 Submit this static page along with all the dynamic pages in various search engines, conforming to the search engine submission guidelines.

 About the Author